 open/close all folders

 The Hero of AdventureQuest WorldsThe Hero of The Story who is off to stop Drakath and the 13 Lords of Chaos and the Queen of Monsters.Associated tropes:

 - Action Girl: If The Hero is a girl, of course.

-- Affably Evil: If the Hero is on the side of evil.
-Even so, he/she still does do some nice things for other people.
+- Affably Evil: If the Hero is on the side of evil, they still remain a "hero" who does a fair share of heroic deeds.

 - Alternate Self: (S)he is the eternal champion of Lore, and is thus this to the Heroes of MechQuest, AdventureQuest, and DragonFable.
 Though oddly enough, the Dragonfable Hero also seems to have a second, Cypher Scythed Alternate Self, who plays the role of The Dragonlord of Dragonfable's Book 1 in AdventureQuest Worlds's past.